CANE CULTIVATION

 CROP PROTECTION

-Crop protection plays an vital role towards the growth of the sugar canes plants.
+Crop protection plays a vital role towards the growth of the sugarcane plants.
 It is essential to protect the cane plants from the very beginning to be able to maximize the harvest.
 These will benefit both the farmers and the sugar industry.
 In order to help the farmers in protecting the crop, FSC has taken few steps to overcome issues such as “Disease Control”, “Fires” and “Natural Disaster “faced by the farmers.

 DISEASE CONTROL